samyhajal/song-lyrics/capstone_report_template.md

 In addition to the various text processing techniques we used to reduce dimension, we also performed PCA on the processed dataset in order to further reduce the dimensionality of our dataset.
 We performed PCA on the dataset and experimented with the `n_components` hyper-parameter and chose to reduce the dimension to 50.
 By looking at the `explained_variance_ratio_`, the first principal axis already explains `9.99962362e-01` of the dataset variance.

 ### Implementation
+#### _Scraping_
 The re-scraping and merging of the dataset was performed with Python scripts ran locally on my machine.
+I faced some issues when it came to find a free lyrics API.
+I looked into `Musixmatch` but it was a costly solution.
+Therefore I decided to use Google's `Custom Search Engine` in order to send search queries (see `google_search.py` attached).
+I decided to retrieve the data from azlyrics.com, but it looked like my IP address got blacklisted after a few hundred queries.
+Therefore, I pivoted to use `metrolyrics` as my datasource.
+I ran into a few issues with string encoding since some lyrics had false data written in Russian or Mandarin.
+I decided to only keep words using `Latin` encodings.
+I ran multiple scripts that read different parts of the input dataset and wrote to different files in order to speed up the scraping.
+Running 2 different scripts took a total of *4 hours*.
+After that, I had to deal with merging the data in the different files and had to write my own merging logic in `merge_csv.py`.
+If lyrics were not found through my scraping, I would keep the data from the orginal dataset.
+In the end, I ended up with a re-scraped dataset written to `merged.csv`.

+#### _Training_
+I  pre-processed the data inside `merged.csv` as outlined in the _Text Preprocessing_ section above.
-We then implemented the project using iPython notebook.
-We read the re-scraped CSV file into a `pandas` DataFrame.
+I then implemented the project using iPython notebook since it helped me take screenshots of my work as I was coding.
+I read the re-scraped CSV file into a `pandas` DataFrame.
 The initial DataFrame was transformed as it underwent pre-processing, dimension reduction, feature addition (word count and profanity count), train/test split and training.
 In order to get the profanity count, I simply counted the number of profanity words in the dataset as they appear in the `profanityfilter` python module.
 As I was developing, some objects took a long time to process.
-Since I was doing multiple runs in order to test the training algorithms with different hyper-parameters and experimenting with the input data, I used the `pickle` module in order to save these objects to the filesystem.
+Since I was doing multiple runs in order to test the training algorithms with different hyper-parameters and experimenting with the input data, I used the `pickle` module in order to save these objects to the filesystem, and load them on each new startup.
-We also added 2 new features:
+The 2 new features added to the dataset after the TF-IDF vectorization are:
-- The number of words in the song; since we found that it there is a good correlation between the release year and the song length.
+- The number of words in the song; since I found that there is a good correlation between the release year and the song length.
-- The number of profanity words; music through the year has been moving from implicit references to profane themes to explicit profanity.<sup>6</sup>
+- The number of profanity words; music through the year has been moving from implicit references to profane themes, to explicit profanity.<sup>6</sup>

 ```python
 profanity_count = [sum([r.split().count(p.lower())